 - The stock market has averaged a return of 10% over the long run.

-- If you invest your savings in paying off high interest debt, you could earn an even better return.
+- If you invest your savings in paying off high interest debt, you could earn an even better return, as money you save that was spent on interest keeps saving you money on a forward basis and savings are untaxed while income is taxed.

 Occasional Purchases Add Up